London's hidden art and architecture

 -How London's landscape has been shaped by key social and cultural events, such as immigration and war

--Visits to a variety of historic locations and smaller museums and galleries.
+-Virtual visits to a variety of historic locations and smaller museums and galleries.

 What will I achieve?